eric1foard/quick-budget/README.md

 -- OPTION 1: Have a post call that initializes the standard seeds to 0 -- OPTION 2: Wrap budget in another component that makes API call.
 Then, Budget uses props (props passed from parent OR default props).
 This option sounds better to me.

-- Have another component, demobudget, that uses default props.
+- Have another component, demobudget, that uses default props?
 Save lets them register and save.

+- Add in id's

 - new branch - add in extensive code comments
 - make Readme nicer
-- DB How to seed information
-- Controller -> Models
+- Controller -> Models ?
 - Beautify dashboard.
 - (see budget section below)